 Spring cleaning season is here, which means that you'll need to hit the refresh button for your appliances.
 Not only do items like your microwave, oven, washer/dryer, fridge and garbage disposal get used quite often, but when appliances are fresh and clean, they tend to run more efficiently, saving you money on utility bills.
 What renter doesn't want that?

-Microwaves can get quite dirty-- so don't overlook this appliance during your spring cleaning sessions.
-Take this handy trick from Apartment Therapy to clean it in no time: First, take a heatproof container and fill it with a cup or two of water mixed with one tablespoon of white vinegar.
+Microwaves can get quite dirty--so don't overlook this appliance during your spring cleaning sessions.
+Take this handy trick to clean it in no time: First, take a heatproof container and fill it with a cup or two of water mixed with one tablespoon of white vinegar.

-Start by throwing out anything that might be old or moldy-- including those condiments that have been sitting there for longer than you can remember.
-Then, check the temperature of the fridge and make sure your freezer is less than 0 degrees Fahrenheit or lower and the fridge is 40 degrees Fahrenheit or less, according to WebMD.
+Start by throwing out anything that might be old or moldy--including those condiments that have been sitting there for longer than you can remember.
+Then, check the temperature of the fridge and make sure your freezer is less than 0 degrees Fahrenheit or lower and the fridge is 40 degrees Fahrenheit or less.

 Then, take an all-purpose cleaner and wipe down the interior walls, shelves and rubber gaskets (sprinkle some baking soda on those tougher stains along with your cleaning solution).